pedromcarrion/request-response-models/README.md

     * Request models: models that are receive by the controller when the user do some action at the view
     * Reponse models: models that are created by the controller and are send to view to show some data

-This type of separation of models permit to developers don't create models with two types of constructors:
+This kind of models separation allow developers to not creating models with two kinf of constructors:

     1. Without parameters to be called by framework
     2. With services that get the data to be show at the view